areshytko/amd_template/README.md

 ### To start working with it:

 * npm install
+* change baseUrl property inside index.js according to your web server configuration
-* modify index.js file to add new modules and components
+* add add new modules and components registering them in index.js file